 Once the cause of your snoring has been assessed, your dentist will give you instructions on the best way to treat it.
 If it is a lifestyle factor, there are daily changes you can make that will minimise or eliminate your snoring.
 If it is caused by obstructive sleep apnoea, read the information below on treatment.

-Our Health Funds
+Preferred Health Funds Providers with:

 Why Choose Us